 Set up a workflow to determine product eligibility

-For instance, you can set up a rule that mandates customers to provide a photo or a detailed description of the item when requesting a return for a damaged product.
+For instance, you can set up a rule in the returns portal that mandates customers to provide a photo or a detailed description of the item when requesting a return for a damaged product.
 This practice enhances your ability to verify the legitimacy of the return.

 Additionally, you have the option to configure a list of sensitive products that cannot be returned directly, acting as a preventive measure to curb fraudulent activities by buyers.